 SOFA LOUNGE STUDIO

-Little did we know that the coronavirus pandemic was just around the corner, when on the 11th of February 2020 we booked into the Sofa Lounge Studio in The Hague, to convert the live stage experience of 50+ recent gigs into some quality recordings.
+Little did we know that the COVID pandemic was just around the corner, when on the 11th of February 2020 we booked into the Sofa Lounge Studio in The Hague, to convert the live stage experience of 50+ recent gigs into some quality recordings.
 We set up as we would for a live performance and played six of our favourite numbers as they were recorded and filmed.
 The results are shown below the Facebook post, in the order in which they were recorded:

 We often use this Beatles rooftop concert classic as our gigstarter, with the harmonica replacing the original guitar solo and a punchy walking bass line added to the bridge